sumit1433/voting-script/README.md

 Script: User Voting System (Bash Script)

 This script allows only valid users (whose names are already listed in a file) to vote for a candidate.
-It checks the user’s name, lets them choose a party, and saves their vote.
+It checks the user’s name, lets them choose a party, and saves their vote.Remember one voter can vote only one time, if he tries to give vote twice the system will detect and will give you a warning.

 ---